cami-project/cami-project/application/README.md

 cp env.example.js env.js
 npm install
 ```

+`Note`: This will use the Rest API of the backend deployed on Digital Ocean.
+If you want to link the mobile app with the local REST Api endpoint, just go to the env.js file and replace all the IPs with `127.0.0.1`.

 - Go to the ios folder and open the project with **XCode 8** by double clicking on `Cami.xcworkspace`
 - From the Project Navigator, expand Cami > Libraries and click on `RCTWebSocket.xcodeproj`
 - Go to Build Settings, find the **Other Warning Flags** and remove the entries `-Wall` and `-Werror`